SheetMetalAlchemist/LoveWinsHeart/README.md

 If the button feels stuck and is not clicking properly, it is probably being pushed up against the bottom plate inside of the enclosure.

+Button Connections: Connect 1 pin on the button to pin 5, and the other pin to ground.
+You can swap these two.

+use the center tab of the 3 tabs on the arcade button, and the tab at the end of the button.
+It's the tab that's mounded on the back instead of the side.

+## Replacing parts:

+**Ethernet Shield:** Just swap these out, nothing to worry about.
+The one that already failed has a black X on the RJ-45 jack.

+**Arduino:** This is a little more of a pain.
+Each Arduino has a number stored in memory - it's not in the code, it's in the storage on the chip.
+The Arduinos in use are numbered 1 to 4.
+A sticker on the back of each Arduino shows the number.

+The extra board is number 5.
+The software by default will ignore it.
+To make it work, you need to make 1 change in the processing software, near the top of SmaHeartServer.

+First, look at the back of the Arduino you are removing.
+It should have a number 1 to 4.
+Then, find this line in the code:

+`final int ReplacementBoardId = -1;`

+If you are replacing, say, board #3, replace `-1` with '3'.

+Run the program.
+Board #5 should now act like board #3.

+Be sure to connect the button as mentioned in the hardware notes, to pins 5 and ground.